StenopePHP/Stenope/doc/supported-formats.md

 Stenope supports many formats out of the box and you can add support for any format.

-## Mardown
+## Markdown

-The Mardown format allow classic semantic writing, good for blog posts.
+The Markdown format allow classic semantic writing, good for blog posts.

 Markdown source files will be decoded into HTML and passed as a `content` property for denormalization.
 An optional YAML formatted header can be provided at the beginning of the file to define a list of custom properties.

 ```markdown